The Pug is one of the oldest breeds of dogs. Believed to be of Chinese origin, the Pug shares similarities to the Pekingese.

 Since pugs have "pushed-in" noses, they are prone to quite a few respiratory problems, such as:

-The condition causes breathing difficulties in the Pugs through their noses.
+The condition causes pugs to have breathing difficulties through their noses.
 This loss of air passage results in excessive snorting, snoring, coughing, and gagging.

 Other health issues that may affect pugs include: